 [Section 113 amended by No. 4 of 2018 s.
-36(a) and 98(1).]
+36 and 98(1).]

 114. Use of title “acupuncturist”

 (1) A registered health practitioner whose registration is endorsed under section 97 by a National Board as being qualified to practise as an acupuncturist does not commit an offence against section 113(1)(a) merely because the individual takes or uses the title “acupuncturist”.